oasisprotocol/old-docs/quickstart.md

 2. Install app dependencies using `npm install`
 3. In a separate terminal, run the local chain using `oasis-chain`

-You can now test on the local chain using `npm run test:local`. `cd You will see the following output,
+You can now test on the local chain using `OASIS_PROFILE=local oasis test -- test`.
+You will see the following output,

 ```
   Hello World Test